Looking for somewhere far and overlooking the ocean, there’s many destinations that come to mind.

 Clear blue skies surrounding tropical forests and palm trees leaning towards white sand beaches will make you feel you’re in paradise.

 You should definitely go diving or snorkeling because the coral reefs dotting most of the coastlines are probably the most vibrant, and most beautiful on this planet.

 Seriously, they’ll feel like something out of a movie—water rushing down cliff edges right in the middle of untouched, lush rainforests.

 When you’re tired of all the beaches and water-related activities (although I’m not sure how), you can visit the Robert Louis Stevenson Museum.

 volanoes and lava fields

 Because of that, you get away from the white sand beaches and visit the molten lava fields.

-Last, but certainly not least, take the time to discover the rich culture of Samoa.
-Visiting their cultural village will take you through their Polynesia heritage and customs, showing you how their arts, cooking methods, and rituals are performed.
+Get a truly authentic experience by visiting their cultural village, which will take you through their Polynesia heritage and customs, showing you how their arts, cooking methods, and rituals are performed.

 You may even be inspired to get one of their traditional tattoos—which are a long way from the modern tattoo shop.

 It’s a long journey to get there, but it is definitely worth making the list of destinations to travel.